 Aspirin is not recommended for children with a current or recent viral infection.
 Check with your doctor before giving your child aspirin.

-Brace or sling—You may need to wear a brace to keep your shoulder still as it heals.
+Brace or sling—A brace may be needed to keep the shoulder still as it heals.
 Do not return to activities or sports until your doctor gives you permission to do so.Rehabilitation exercises—Begin exercises to restore flexibility, range of motion, and strength in your shoulder as recommended by your doctor or physical therapist.Surgery—Surgery is rarely needed to repair a mild shoulder sprain without instability or dysfunction.
 However, in athletes earlier surgery may be considered to avoid recurrent injury.

 Benjamin HJ, Hang BT.
 Common Acute Upper Extremity Injuries In Sports.